Duncan-Maganga/Duncan-Maganga.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 ---
 **PROFESSIONAL SUMMARY**

-Self-taught SOC analyst with experience in malware analysis, a foundation in threat analysis, and network monitoring.
+I am a SOC analyst with experience in malware analysis, a foundation in threat analysis, and network monitoring.
 Worked with SIEM tools with over 50 projects and labs to analyze security threats and log analysis.
 I have conducted more than 100 assessment projects, identifying over 100 vulnerabilities.

 **TECHNICAL SKILLS**
 - **Expertise:** Web testing, Network testing, MITRE ATT&CK, Vulnerability disclosure & management, OWASP Top 10, Social engineering, OSINT Framework, Threat modeling, Risk analysis, etc.